 After the initial examination, the dental hygienist will clean your teeth thoroughly to remove bacteria, food or any other build up responsible for staining.

 There are several procedures of teeth whitening, but it generally comes down to bleaching.
-The dentist applies a gel containing hydrogen peroxide which is then activated by a laser or light, accelerating the process and improving the results.
+Our dentist applies a gel containing hydrogen peroxide which is then activated by a laser or light, accelerating the process and improving the results.
 This procedure usually lasts for up to 90 minutes and, depending on your teeth; you will need to have 1 to 5 appointments.
 The right number of visits for your case will depend on the severity of your stains as well as your goals.

 If you have staining inside the tooth, you will be recommended nonvital whitening.
 This procedure whitens the teeth from the inside.
 The whitening solution is put inside your teeth and covered with a temporary filling.
 It stays inside the tooth for a few days, and the treatment can be repeated if you’re not satisfied with the results.

-If you want to know more about teeth whitening, then contact us at South Austin Dental at (512) 441-8922 straight away.
+If you want to know more about teeth whitening, then contact South Austin Dental at (512) 441-8922 straight away.
 We are ready and waiting to give you that beautiful, bright smile that you have always wanted.